vcuspinera/Baby_names/README.md

 |B.C., Canada| 4,340| 100| 1920-2019|Names with 5 or more observations |
 |USA| 99,444| 140| 1880-2019|Names with 5 or more observations |

-In the case of growth of the average number of people per each different name, it looks  stable for the USA and Canada around 0% level, in the case of Spain it is more dynamic, probably because it contains only the 100 most popular names.

-While the growth in the average number of people per name is stable for the USA and Canada around 0% level, it is not for Spain, probably because it contains only the 100 most popular names in Spain and compared with the extensive list of names in the USA and Canada data.
+While the growth in the average number of people per name is stable for the USA and Canada around 0% level, it is not for Spain, probably because it contains only the 100 most popular names in Spain, compared with the extensive list of names in the USA and Canada data.

 <img src="img/img_1_growth_names.png" width="700">